 education, engineering, innovation and close collaboration with local authorities and Transport and Main Roads.

-Trains Can’t Stop.
+Trains Can’t Stop Quickly.
 You Can. campaign reminds motorists of the importance of obeying level crossing safety signs and signals.

 - Design of a new safety lock on pedestrian gates trialled at Wynnum Central to prevent pedestrians from pushing through the unlocked emergency gates.